island-is/handbook/docs/api-design-guide/implementation/errors.md

      Invalid Request), it MUST be null.

 #### Error object
-When a rpc call encounters an error, the Response Object MUST contain the error member with a value that is a Object with the following members:
+When a rpc call encounters an error, the Response Object MUST contain the `error` member with a value that is a Object, with the following members:

- - `code` A Number that indicates the error type that occurred.
+ - `code` *(Number)* that indicates the error type that occurred.
    This MUST be an integer.  (see possible values: [JSON-RPC error codes])

- - `message` A String providing a short description of the error.
+ - `message` *(String)* providing a short description of the error.
   The message SHOULD be limited to a concise single sentence.
- - `data` (*optional*) A Primitive or Structured value that contains additional information about the error.
-This may be omitted.
+ - `data` **(Optional)** A Primitive or Structured value that contains additional information about the error.
+The value of this member is defined by the Server (e.g. detailed error information, nested errors etc.).

-The value of this member is defined by the Server (e.g. detailed error information, nested errors etc.). and the result field must be null JSON-RPC 1.0 object
+If the API is a JSON-RPC [1.0] service the response must include a `result` member and it's value must be `null`.

 ##### JSON-RPC error codes